KeadoElijahKing/KeadoElijahKing.github.io/_pages/contact.md

 ---
-title: "Second Year College"
+title: "Contact"
 layout: single
-permalink: /secondyr/
+permalink: /contact/
 sidebar:
-  title: "Second Year College"
+  title: "Contact"
   nav:
-    - secondyr
+    - contact
 ---

 Welcome to the projects page.
 This is where you can list your game projects.